 7. Stats on tattoos for 2019 reveal that 40% of tattooed individuals have tattoos on their forearms.

-8. Statistics on how many millennials have tattoos in the US reveal that they are the age group most likely to have tattoos.
+8. Statistics on the percentage of millennials with tattoos reveal that they are the age group most likely to have tattoos.

-9. Tattoo statistics from 2019 for the US reveal that 33% of tattooed individuals have two tattoos.
+9. Tattoo trends reveal that 33% of tattooed individuals in the US have two tattoos.

 Tattoo Industry Statistics

 Considering the increased popularity of tattoos, it’s not a surprise that the tattoo industry has grown dramatically over the last couple of years.
-With new trends, techniques, and increased interest, the industry has seen a continuous and gradual increase.
-Although it is starting to slow down, it isn’t going to die anytime soon.
+With new trends, techniques, and increased interest, the industry has seen a continuous and gradual increase, 2021 not being any different.
+Although it is slowing down, it isn’t going to die anytime soon.

 10. Tattoo statistics by year reveal that Americans have more tattoos now than they did in 2012.